MageHack/Magento-Personalised-Content/readme.md

 Meanbee PersonalisedContent Extension
 =====================

-Automatically show customers the most relevant static blocks based on their previous interactions/interests.
+Automatically show customers the most relevant static blocks based on their previous product purchases and views.

 Description